SC448 - Evolving Software Defined Optical Network: Architecture and Design Principles

 This is an introductory course to Software Defined Networking (SDN) as a control plane (CP) technology for optical networks.
 The course will cover the main drivers, uses, key benefits, current trends and underlying technologies around the concept of an SDN control plane focusing, notably, on transport networks and covering mainly the aggregation and core network segments.

 The final part of the course will concentrate on describing more complex use case scenarios, related to the applicability to multi-domain and multi-layer networks.
 Architectures based on either hierarchical or peer models will be examined, highlighting issues such as scalability, topology visibility or confidentiality, and covering the concepts and roles of abstraction and orchestration.
 Finally, driven by the need to offer services beyond network connectivity provisioning, the course will end up discussing the current and new trends in control plane design, providing and overview of network virtualization, network slicing and the ongoing integration of SDN and NFV.

 Short Course Benefits:

 - Define and describe the basic concept(s) of a control plane and its associated functions, such as resource discovery, topology management, path computation, signaling, and routing.

-Describe common achitectures, including centralized, distributed and hybrid approaches.
-Describe their applicability in multi-layer and multi-domain networks by composing into hierarchical and peer models.
+- Describe common achitectures and their applicability in multi-layer and multi-domain networks by composing into hierarchical and peer models.
 Compare the main advantages and drawbacks of each architecture.

 - Get an insight into new trends including the orchestration of network and IT (computing & storage) resources, and of heterogeneous systems and domains (technological, administrative or network segments)

-Explore the basics and the role of Network Function Virtualization (NFV) and its relationship with SDN.
+- Explore the basics and the role of Network Function Virtualization (NFV) and its relationship with SDN.
 Introduce the concepts of network virtualization and network slicing.